WhaddaMakers/Whaddy-Nightlight/README.md

 ![USBfeed](./pictures/18.jpg)

-#### Step 13: Solder the + wire from the USB cable and the 5V wire from the light sensor the the 5V pin of the arduino Nano
+#### Step 13: Solder the + wire from the USB cable and the 5V wire from the light sensor the the 5V pin of the Arduino Nano.

 ![USBsolder+](./pictures/19.jpg)

-#### Step 14: Solder the - from the USB cable and the - wires from RGB SMD LED modules to the GND pin of the arduino Nano
+#### Step 14: Solder the - from the USB cable and the - wires from RGB SMD LED modules to the GND pin of the Arduino Nano.

 ![USBsolder+](./pictures/20.jpg)

-#### Step 15: Slide the 2 LED modules in the provided place of TOP part from the Nightlight.
+#### Step 15: Slide the 2 LED modules into the provided place of TOP part from the Nightlight.

 ![LEdslide](./pictures/21.jpg)

 #### Step 16: Now close the Nightlight TOP and BOTTOM half.
-The design uses snap fit, so no need for screws!
+The design uses a snap fit, so no need for screws!

 ![CloseAssembly](./pictures/22.jpg)

-#### Step 17: The next step is to mount the bracket on the charger, like in the picture below.
+#### Step 17: The next step is to mount the bracket on the charger, as shown in the picture below.

 ![Bracketmount](./pictures/23.jpg)

-#### Step 18: Click the bracket in the slot of the BOTTOM part of the Nightlight.
-BE CAREFULL, DON'T BREAK THE BRACKET (it is a fairly tight fitting)
+#### Step 18: Click the bracket into the slot of the BOTTOM part of the Nightlight.
+BE CAREFULL, DO NOTT BREAK THE BRACKET (it is a fairly tight fitting).

 ![Bracketmount2](./pictures/24.jpg)

 #### Step 19: WOOHOOO, Last step.
-Plug the USB A in the Charger.
+Plug the USB A into the Charger.

 ![USBplug](./pictures/25.jpg)